Making your craft fair booth work for both indoor and outdoor shows requires a bit of planning and thinking ahead.

 Some people attach their side walls at the top of the canopy, and then roll them up from the bottom.
 That way they can fairly quickly move the side walls up or down depending on the weather conditions.

 Rain is the other big threat to your happiness at outdoor shows.
-If you sell items that could be damaged by rain, ensure they can be covered with a canopy that has side walls.
+If you sell items that could be damaged by rain, ensure they can be covered with a canopy that has side walls, and take a few precautions to make your tent as waterproof as possible.

 Flooring might be the last thing you think of when preparing for an outdoor show, but it can really make your outdoor craft fair booth vastly more comfortable.